AlexandraPosta/sound-localization/README.md

 6. Check the spectrum response
 7. Repeat by selecting a different model

-In order to run the notebooks and perform the full data pipeline:
+To run the notebooks and perform the full data pipeline:
 1. Use the Explore.ipynb to learn the basics
-2. Run SimulateData.ipynb to get the data for training, validation and testing.
-Data is saved under ./data/full_circle or ./data/half_circle
+2. Run SimulateData.ipynb
+    -	Get the data for training, validation and testing.
+    -	Data is saved under ./data/full_circle or ./data/half_circle
+3. Run Dataframes.ipynb
-3. In order to get the correct format for the CNN, run Dataframes.ipynb.
-This will generate .csv files under /training_data
+    -	This will generate .csv files under /training_data using for the CNN
+4. Run DoaMUSIC.ipynb
-4. In order to perform the estimation using an analytical model (MUSIC) run DoaMUSIC.ipynb
+    -	Perform the estimation using an analytical model (MUSIC)
-    - in case further comparison is needed, make sure to set GENERATE_DATA_FOR_COMPARISON to True
-    - in this case, uncomment " if 'test' in file]" to run the algorithm for a single file
+    -	In case further comparison is needed, make sure to set GENERATE_DATA_FOR_COMPARISON to True.
+In this case, uncomment " if 'test' in file]" to run the algorithm for a single file
+5. Run DoaCNN.ipynb
-5. In order to perform the estimation using a learning based model (CNN) run DoaCNN.ipynb
+    -	Perform the estimation using a learning-based model (CNN)
-    - make sure that ./training_data contains
-    - in case further comparison is needed, make sure to set GENERATE_DATA_FOR_COMPARISON to True
+    -	In case further comparison is needed, make sure to set GENERATE_DATA_FOR_COMPARISON to True
-6. To compare the models further, run Comparion.ipynb
+6. Run Comparion.ipynb
+    -	Compare the MUSIC and CNN models in the same graphs
-    - make sure that the comparison folder contains MUSIC_data, CNN_data and CNN_spectrum
+    -	Make sure that the comparison folder contains MUSIC_data, CNN_data and CNN_spectrum
-    - if a half_circle file is tested, set the GRID to 180; if a full circle file is testing, set the GRID to 360
+    -	If a half_circle file is tested, set the GRID to 180; if a full circle file is testing, set the GRID to 360
-7. To run the path planning algorithm, run PathPlanning.ipynb
+7. Run PathPlanning.ipynb
     -	make sure that the CNN model is saved inside ./models/

 ## Contributions